Call for Submissions

 - Email us your rough ideas or pitches to email@example.com!

-- We’ll reach out to start a conversation.
+- We’ll reach out to have a conversation to help you get a first draft together.

 - We’ll also discuss and decide with you how to handle anonymity and other security considerations.

-- Overall, you can expect to do two or more drafts of your piece and invest 3-5 hours in this collaborative process.
+- Overall, you can expect to invest 3-5 hours in this collaborative process.

-- Depending on the story and strategy, we’ll move it fast or to give it more time.
-Our newsletters currently come out every other Friday.
+- Our newsletters currently come out every other Friday- depending on your needs, we’ll move it fast or to give it more time.

 - Finally, we publish the piece!